A CHRONOLOGY: 2009 – 2013

 June 2011.
 Workshop on Toolkit to Promote Pluralism in the Arts.
 To capture these experiences and others, CPAMO is developing a toolkit for presenters and artists to refer to as they move forward with implementing the knowledge, values and new approaches they have learned to embrace cultural pluralism in the arts.This toolkit will address issues related to the following areas:

 1) Employment and Professional Development, e.g., staff recruitment, training and promotional opportunities for individuals of diverse backgrounds;

 2) Programming and Curatorial Decision-making, e.g., assessing productions from diverse communities as well as the collaboration with, and between these communities in programming development and promotion;

-3) Community Engagement, e.g., making connections and building constructive relationship with organizations and community groups from Aboriginal and ethno-racial communities;
+3) Community Engagement, e.g., making connections and building constructive relationship with organizations and community groups from Indigenous and racialized communities;

 4) Audience Development, e.g., marketing and outreach in diverse communities, and various means of effective communications; and